MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailbox-databases-and-servers/Move-DatabasePath.md

 ```

 ### -EDBFilePath
 The EdbFilePath parameter specifies a new file path for the database.
 All current database files are moved to this location.
-The default location is \<ExchangeInstallDirectory\>\\Mailbox\\LocalCopies\\MBDatabase.edb.
+The default location is %ExchangeInstllPath%Mailbox\LocalCopies\MBDatabase.edb.
 This file path can't be the same as the path for the backup copy of the database.

 ```yaml
 Type: EdbFilePath